 Our services include:

 - Information and referral

 - Drop in, no-appointment needed services are available when classes are in session

 - Emotionally supportive listening and non-judgmental response to your experiences

-- Support and consultations to family, friends, and university employees about their own feelings and questions about supporting survivors
+- Consultations to family, friends, and university employees about how to best support survivors

 - Referrals to and information about campus and community services, including reporting options and confidential support

 - Information about and assistance in changing academic, living, transportation, and working situations